 Pam Lock

-Shining Waters Regional Council held its annual meeting on May 26-28 in a hybrid form; in person at North Bramlea United Church and online by Zoom.
+Shining Waters Regional Council held its annual meeting on May 26-28 in a hybrid form; in person at North Bramalea United Church and online by Zoom.
 There was equal attendance in both formats.

 Information on regional matters like budgets, committees and community ministries can be found on the Shining Waters website

 Jubilee was represented by Rev Norm and Rev Bri-anne, and by Pam Lock, who is Jubilee’s elected lay representative

+Mission and Service

 The congregation continues to support the national M&S Fund through envelopes and PAR offerings.
 A cheque for $8,674.35 will be sent to the M&S Fund for January to May 2023